davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 This reveals:

-- strong alignment near the median
+- Strong alignment near the median
-- greatest uncertainty in the tails
+- Greatest uncertainty in the tails
-- minimal probability mass before ~20 years
+- Minimal probability mass before ~20 years
-- a steep probability rise between 55–75 years
+- A steep probability rise between 50–70 years

-The ensemble plot illustrates not just the best-fit curve, but the *range of plausible distributions* given uncertainty in the literature.
+The ensemble plot illustrates not just the best-fit curve, but the *range of plausible distributions* given uncertainty in the literature.<br><br>

 ## 7. Ensuring Reproducibility

+Reproducibility is essential for transparent modeling, peer review, and regulatory or client submissions.

 At the end of the analysis, we record:

 - Python version
 - OS
 - NumPy, pandas, SciPy, statsmodels, matplotlib versions

-Reproducibility is essential for transparent modeling, peer review, and regulatory or client submissions.
+<br><br>

 ## 8. Conclusion

 Even when individual-level data are unavailable, we can still reconstruct a meaningful, validated age-at-onset distribution using parametric survival models.

-The **generalized gamma distribution** offers excellent flexibility, and the combination of:
+The generalized gamma distribution offers excellent flexibility, and the combination of:

+- Quantile matching
-- **quantile matching**,
+- Diagnostic validation
-- **diagnostic validation**, and
-- **probabilistic sensitivity analysis (PSA)**
+- Probabilistic sensitivity analysis (PSA)

-produces a robust and transparent modeling workflow.

 This approach fits naturally into broader health economic and epidemiological frameworks, enabling:

-- estimation of onset-age probabilities,
+- Estimation of onset-age probabilities
-- sensitivity and uncertainty analyses,
+- Sensitivity and uncertainty analyses
-- population-level burden and cost projections,
+- Population-level burden and cost projections
-- and forecasting models informed by realistic evidence intervals.
+- Forecasting models informed by realistic evidence intervals

-As the next step, this method can be extended to multiple studies, enabling *meta-analytic* quantile fitting, and eventually integrated into automated data extraction and modeling pipelines.